Villiger at St Josephs University

 - I probably won't be paying attention in cross.
 Also won't be keeping track of time--trusting you for speech time and prep.

-I've been judging for a year and have taught in both middle school high school.
-I deeply appreciate clarity of argument and for debaters to speak slowly enough that I can understand what is being said and follow the connections made.
-I flow on the entire debate including cross.
+I've been judging PF debate for two yea and have taught in both middle school high school.
+I deeply appreciate clarity of argument and for debaters to speak slowly enough that I can understand what is being said.
+I flow on the entire debate including cross

 I have been a litigator for twenty years.
 I expect debaters to treat one another with respect.
 I flow while judging.
 I like to hear clear enunciation and prefer that debaters not spread.
 All theories/ks should be well-outlined.
 I give little leeway on time, but will allow the debater to finish their sentence.
 I prefer front lining.
 Weighing is important - feel free to start weighing in the rebuttal.
 Good luck to everyone!